Met office predicts rain, thundershowers in parts of country | The Asian Age Online, Bangladesh

-Bangladesh Meteorological Department (BMD) today predicted rain or thundershowers with lightning flashes and temporary gusty or squally wind at some places of the country in 24 hours as of 9 am tomorrow.
+Bangladesh Meteorological Department (BMD) today predicted rain or thundershowers with lighting flashes and temporary gusty or squally wind at some places of the country in 24 hours as of 9 am tomorrow.

-“Rain or thundershowers with lightning flashes and temporary gusty or squally wind is likely to occur at a few places over Rangpur, Rajshahi, Mymensingh and Sylhet divisions and at one or two places over Dhaka and Khulna divisions and the region of Cumilla in 24 hours commencing at 9 am today,” said a met office bulletin issued this morning here.
+“Rain or thundershowers with lighting flashes and temporary gusty or squally wind is likely to occur at a few places over Rajshahi, Rangpur, Mymensingh and Sylhet divisions and the region of Cumilla,” said a met office bulletin issued this morning here.

-The highest temperature yesterday was recorded 33.4 degrees Celsius at Khepupara in Barishal and today’s minimum temperature was 19.6 degrees Celsius at Tetulia in Rangpur.
+The highest temperature yesterday was recorded 37.0 degrees Celsius at Ishurdi and Jashore in Rajshahi and Khulna divisions respectively and today’s minimum temperature was 21.8 degrees Celsius at Tetulia in Rangpur division.

-Maximum rainfall in the last 24 hours as of 6 am today was recorded 39 millimeters (mm) at Sylhet and Srimangal in Sylhet division.

 Leave Your Comments